Seqi/skyranger-site/api/reading.md

 ## 'None' Separator:

 The header is separated from the soldier list by the "None" value.
-This value is also used to separate soldiers in the soldier array.
+This value is also used to separate soldiers in the soldier array, as well as denote the end of a StructProperty.
 The first occurrence denotes the end of the header, and is followed by a 'tab' and the number of soldiers in the array.
 Each 'None' afterwards is followed only by a tab.

 ## Format: